aiven/aiven-docs/docs/products/caching/howto/benchmark-performance.md

 WAIT      0.000      100.000
 ```

-This example demonstrates what performance data `memtier_benchmark` can
+This demonstrates the performance data obtainable with `memtier_benchmark`.
+The initial
-collect.
-The beginning sections are the data of the `10` runs executed.
-The following sections present, among the 10 runs, the `BEST RUN`,
+sections present data from the  `10` runs.
+The following sections present the `BEST RUN`,
 `WORST RUN` and `AGGREGATED AVERAGE` results as well as the
 `Request Latency Distribution` of the operations.

-Running the same command on different Redis services or on the same
+Running this command on various Aiven for Caching services or the same service under
-service in different conditions can effectively benchmark the
-performance.
+different conditions allows for effective performance comparisons

 :::note
 Aiven has `rate limit` on services.
 By default it's `200` new